Rome in December: Best Rome Weather December Tips

 Those with older kids might want to try the ultimate Christmas experience.
 For Ice skating in Rome at Christmas.
 Try Auditorium Parco della Musica Ice Skating, Icepark Euroma2, or Ice Village Roma.

-Events in Rome in December 2020
+Best events in Rome in December 2023

 Christmas Markets – In Piazza Navona you’ll have a traditional Christmas Market alongside fun amusements and stalls.
 Other markets in Rome which are worth visiting at Christmas include the traditional set up at Piazza Mazzini or the market at the Auditorium (which also boasts an ice rink).